 All our prime ribs are trimmed and “steak-ready” so you can just dive right in and start cutting, however, I chose to trim off a bit of excess fat.

 You can eyeball the roast and start cutting, but I like to use a ruler for nice uniform steaks.
 The width of your steak is completely up to you.
 Personally, I love a thick steak so I measured off 2” increments.

 Using my trusty knife, I started cutting.
-Position your knife and cut each steak with a smooth single stroke.
+Position the blade 90 degrees to the roast and cut each steak with a smooth stroke.

 Voila!
 A 7-pound prime rib is now 5 spectacular ribeye steaks.